maiziezhoulab/RNN_BrainMaturation/README.md

 # RNN_maturation
 ## Dependencies

-matplotlib, statsmodels, scipy, pandas, Tensorflow 1.9-15
+matplotlib, statsmodels, scipy, pandas, Tensorflow 1.9 or higher (but not 2.X)

 ## Training and Analysis